mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

  - The enemies should be weighted so that the amount of enemies at any given location is well balanced
  - Multiple maps should be able to be generated concurrently on different machines
  - Maps generated should be able to be saved and loaded
+ - Users should be able to specify the level/difficulty and theme of the maps, as well as specify it to be random

 #### The Primary Map Displaying Screen of the Program should meet the Following Goals
  - The map should be scalable and resizable to the screen that its displayed on
  - Locations on the map should be covered in fog of war unless specified by the dungeon master
  - The map should have some form of scale, allowing players to gauge distance
+ - The map displayed should be pannable to adjust for any map size

 #### The Secondary Screen Map Controller of the Program should meet the Following Goals
  - The screen should be able to display any/all enemies' stats